Spiritual Black Dimensions

-Spiritual Black Dimensions is the fourth studio album by Norwegian black metal band Dimmu Borgir.
+Spiritual Black Dimensions is the fourth studio album by Norwegian symphonic black metal band Dimmu Borgir.
 It was released in 1999 by Nuclear Blast Records.
+It is a first release featuring keyboardist Mustis and the clean vocals of ICS Vortex, and the last one with long-time drummer Tjodalv, guitarist Astennu, and bassist Nagash.
+It is also the first one where Shagrath is totally on lead vocals and didn't play any instrument, being the first full-length album where's the band is a six-way.
+The album marks major compositional and stylistic shift from romantic influences of their previous albums to a more sinister and macabre sound.
+In terms of production, it is the second consecutive full-length Dimmu Borgir album recorded and produced in Abyss Studio, Sweden by Peter Tägtgren.
+According to the band, they faced difficulties when mixing the record due too many recorded layers, hence two different versions of the album were mixed in the studio.
+Eventually the second one was released.
+During the actual recording session, Astennu also recorded Mirrored Hate Painting, a second album of his side project Carpe Tenebrum with Nagash on vocals in Abyss Studio B, which was run by Tommy Tägtgren, Peter's brother.
 A deluxe edition was released in 2004 with bonus material.
 There is also a digipak edition of this album which contains no bonus tracks.
 The digipak has reflective/holographic cover art.
-This release featured keyboardist Mustis and the clean vocals of ICS Vortex, as well as the departure of long-time drummer Tjodalv, guitarist Astennu, and bassist Nagash.

-The album cover was part of the top 10 of Greatest Heavy Metal Album Covers by Blender magazine.
-It was inspired by The Wounded Angel, a painting by Finnish artist Hugo Simberg.
+The album cover was part of the top 10 of Greatest Heavy Metal Album Covers by Blender magazine in 2006.
+It was inspired by The Wounded Angel, a painting by a Finnish symbolist artist Hugo Simberg.

 Track listing

 Reception

 Steve Huey of AllMusic stated that "Dimmu Borgir's arrangements continue to increase in complexity and sophistication on Spiritual Black Dimensions, improving on its predecessors and illustrating the band's musical progression".
 In Slayer no. 13, Jon 'Metalion' Kristiansen called Spiritual Black Dimensions "a fine case of melodic, over-produced, symphonic metal.
 If you like this melodic style I can't really think of anyone doing it better […].
 No, I wouldn't call this black metal.
 Read the interview with Funeral Mist for the right definition of black metal".